Alipsa/r2md/README.md

 ### Plots

 The embedded technique is also used for plots.
 Behind the scenes the plot is exported to a png file which is then embedded using the same technique as for md.imgEmbed().
-Note thet the function name for the plot (e.g. plot, barplot, hist etc.) is *separated* from the arguments of the function.
+Note that the function name for the plot (e.g. plot, barplot, hist etc.) is *separated* from the arguments of the function.
 Here is an example of a barplot: